TJacka/TJacka/README.md

 <br>

-### A software engineer & digital creative with a passion for big data.
+### Software engineer & digital creative with a passion for big data.

 <br>